-Best Home Cloud Storage: DIY Cloud Solutions for Home in 2024
+Best Home Cloud Storage: DIY Self-Hosted Cloud Storage Solutions in 2025

 Unlike signing up for a third-party cloud storage service, there are a few more steps involved in creating local cloud storage.
 If you want to run a program locally, you’ll install the software on a network-attached storage (NAS) device, such as Synology or Western Digital.
 Another option is to use a service’s virtual private server and connect it to your hardware.